Barbara Bush, wife and mother of presidents, dies at 92

 Jeb Bush said in a statement: "I'm exceptionally privileged to be the son of George Bush and the exceptionally gracious, gregarious, fun, funny, loving, tough, smart, graceful woman who was the force of nature known as Barbara Bush."

+"She was fierce and feisty in support of her family and friends, her country and her causes," Clinton said.
+"She showed us what an honest, vibrant, full life looks like.
+Hillary and I mourn her passing and bless her memory."

-In the White House, beginning when her husband was vice president under President Ronald Reagan in the 1980s, she championed a push to raise national literacy, and expanded her efforts as first lady and supported the cause the rest of her life.
+In the White House, beginning when her husband was vice president under President Ronald Reagan in the 1980s, she championed a push to raise national literacy.
+She expanded her efforts as first lady and supported the cause for the rest of her life.

 Bush described her literacy work as "the most important issue we have" and often said literacy was tied to other struggles families faced.
 She became the honorary chairwoman of the Barbara Bush Foundation for Family Literacy and helped to promote literacy events across the country.